European shares hit near 6-year high as ECB hints at June action

 The pan-European FTSEurofirst 300 index hit its highest level since June 2008 on speculation the ECB may cut interest rates next month, paving the way for further steps such as an asset-purchase programme.

 The ECB, which is trying to counter the risk of excessively low inflation, kept its key rate on hold on Thursday.
-But president Mario Draghi said it "was comfortable" with the idea of acting in June, after the bank's staff forecasts are published.
+But president Mario Draghi said it "was comfortable" with the idea of acting in June, after the bank's staff forecasts are published early in the month.

 "These markets are rallying on the idea that ... he's ready to act.
 Having been quite silent, he has now shown his cards," Alan Higgins, chief investment officer at Coutts, said.
 "First a rate cut, which should be very modest, then some kind of QE.
 The fact that they're looking at it is enough to get the market very excited."